|Birth: ||Sep. 1, 1833|

 North Manchester News Journal Oct.
 27, 1919:

 George N. Bender received word this morning that Frederick Green had died at his home in Cincinnati yesterday, and that his body would be brought to this city Tuesday night.
-He will be taken to the Bender sore (sic) and Wednesday the burial will be had in Oaklawn cemtery.
+He will be taken to the Bender store and Wednesday the burial will be had in Oaklawn cemetery.
 No particulars have been received concerning his death, or the cause leading to it.